vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 prescribed for latter 95; in medieval times came to be gifts and dinner to brāhmanas 128; is either kratvartha or purusārtha 58; is hardly ever performed now except in the form of gifts of cows or money to brāhmanas, pilgrimages, recitation of vedic texts or japa of the names of a deity 87; Krechra, Atikrcchra and Candrāyana are p. prescribed for all sins 84; king's position as to punishment and p. in ancient times 71-72; liability to p. depended on usages of countries 82; lesser p. for abettor or inciter of brāhmana murder than the actual murderer 90; Literature on 77; many p. prescribed for grave sins were terrible and were to be self-inflicted 76 ; man tras to be recited in p. and in beginning and at the completion 124-125; matters to be considered in prescribing p. or punishments were the same,viz intention or its absence, first lapse or repeated lapse, time, place, age, caste, learning, wealth, asrama 75-83; may be administered to Sudra but without japa and homa 78; meaning of 57; means also doing something to get rid of the fault arising from some accidental happening or mishap 57; p.mentioned in srauta works are passed over in this volume 58-59; Mitāksarā solution of conflict about efficacy of p.
 65; sinner not to ignore parisad and not to prescribe p. himself 71; numerous prāya cittas prescribed for same sin in smrtis 87; pañcagavya to be taken in each p.
 121; p. partakes of the character of nai. mittika and kamya actions, 60-61; Patimokkba meetings of Buddhists 165; parisad may prescribe p. for lapses for which no particular expiation is prescribed 84; person drinking through ignorance intoxi cants, human urine and the like had

 to undergo p. of Tapta-krcc bra and also punarupanayana if he was dvija 97; persons of different asramas were prescribed different p.
 83; persons over 80 years old and boys less than 16, women and diseased men are liable to only half of ordinary p.
 79-80; persons who were to resort to secret p.
-125; prescribing the giving of cows by Ap., Baud , Manu and Yāj. on killing ksatriya, vaisya or sūdra explained 71; procedure as prescribed for taking p. after consulting parişad has varied in details from time to time 119-121; proper times for performing p.
+125; prescribing the giving of cows by Ap., Baud , Manu and Yāj. on killing ksatriya, vaisya or sūdra explained 71; procedure as prescribed for taking p. after consulting pariṣad has varied in details from time to time 119-121; proper times for performing p.
 119; purposes of, as conceived by the smrtis are purging of sin, satisfaction of sinner's mind, admission to intercourse with others 63-64; rahasya (secret) p., rules about 125-126; reason why it should be conceded that sins are destroyed by p.
 68; recitation of the Gāyatri verse ten thousand times is p. for all sins, acc to Parāsara 84; relation of p. to punishment.
 69, 71; role of king, king's officers, learned men and sinner in relation to 70-71; same vrata for striking a brāhmana with intention to kill as for brahmahatya though victim recovers 95; rules as to food and other matters to be observ ed in p.
 124; severity of, depended on whether the lapse was the first one or was repeated 82-83; should be sought from parisad at once after a sinful act 119; slight p. could be carried out without informing king 70; smrtis provide that if a sinner died in the midst of the period for which p. was prescribed he became free from sin here and in next world 83; smrtis prescribed some terrible p.
 126; stages (four) in the matter of expiation 85; sūdras bad to bke p. without mantras and hama 149, to be moulded on the lines of punishment 75; thirteen p. for brāhmana murder

 STITU